 What to do on Father’s Day if you don’t have a dad

 Many people have absent fathers for various reasons, including death, abandonment, imprisonment, or by choice (if you cut him off for being toxic).
-Father’s Day could be a difficult time for anyone without a father because you are reminded of the hole in your life as you see others share photos of their dads on social media or doing fun activities with them.
-However, if you don’t have a dad and still wish to celebrate Father’s Day, you can do these activities;
+Father’s Day could be a difficult time for anyone without a father because you are reminded of the hole in your life as you see others share photos of their dads on social media or do fun activities with them.
+If you don’t have a dad and still wish to celebrate Father’s Day, you can do these activities;

 Read more articles from Aisles of Life here.